NBC Nightly News anchor has a faulty reminiscence

 After digging a hole for himself Williams retracted his story.

-In issuing an on-air apology for his “mistake” in misremembering the circumstances of the March 2003 episode, Williams credited “some brave men and women in the air crews were also in that desert” for debunking his set of facts.
+In issuing an on-air apology for his “mistake” in misremembering the circumstances of the March 2003 episode, Williams credited “some brave men and women in the air crews who were also in that desert” for debunking his set of facts.
 “I want to apologize.
 I said I was traveling in an aircraft that was hit by RPG fire.
-I was instead in a following aircraft,” he said on night's “NBC Nightly News.”
+I was instead in a following aircraft,” he said on Wednesday night’s “NBC Nightly News.”

 Wemple then goes on to ask some pertinent questions.